 Use Form W-2 (the Federal Wage and Tax Statement) to report wages paid and taxes withheld for each of your employees for the prior calendar year.

 You should send a copy of the Form W-2 to each of your employees by January 31st of each year and send Copy-A of the W-2 to the Social Security Administration by the last day of February.
 For more information, visit the Social Security Administration website.

-Businesses can receive help recruirting talent and diversifying their applicant search from the New Jersey Department of Labor's Business Outreach Team.
-Here are some of the services that may be available to your business:
+Businesses can receive help recruiting talent and diversifying their applicant search from the New Jersey Department of Labor and Workforce Development's (NJDOL).
+Here are some of the services that may be available to your business.

 Business Service Representative - Employers are encouraged to work with the NJDOL's Business Services Team members to discuss their immediate and future hiring needs.
 The team provides concierge-like services, helping employers by directing them to resources to meet their current and future business needs.
 This includes talent acquisition services and state hiring and training incentives.

 Division of Vocational Rehabilitation Services (DVRS) Business Outreach Team (BOT) - As part of the Division of Vocational Rehabilitation Services (DVRS), the Business Outreach Team (BOT) helps employers strengthen their businesses and enhance career opportunities for individuals with disabilities.
 We work collaboratively with employers and labor and workforce associates to provide talent acquisition solutions for businesses.